francescmarti00/dmu-multimedia/md/JS-part5-TECH3015.md

 </html>
 ```

 **Exercise 5**.
 Add two more paragraph to the previous code.
 Modify this code so that the text of paragraphs two and four changes to red if you click everywhere on the webpage.
 The text must change to green if you click again.
-(Note: you don't have to add an 'Id' to the paragraphs).
+Hint: It is possible to solve this exercise just changing the 'for' line: 'for (let i = 0; i < collection.length; i++)'.

 ## Display images with javascript